scylladb/care-pet/go/README.md

     Pet --> Sensor --> ScyllaDB <-> REST API Server <-> User

-How to start new project with Go
+How to start a new project with Go
 ---

 Install Go.
 Create a repository.
 Clone it.
 Execute inside of